Community Involvement Coordinator

 The Bankruptcy Trustee also executed asset sales that significantly reduced the presence of over 11,000 tons and 4,000 gallons of potentially contaminated source material.
 The trustee sold three of the facility’s four furnaces and “clean-closed” two RCRA solid waste management units at the facility (the American Air Filter System and Brick Shop).

-In November 2011, EPA issued General Notice Letters to 115 potentially responsible parties (PRPs), notifying them that they may be responsible for clean up at the site.
-In December 2011, EPA hosted an information session for recipients of the notice letters to describe the Superfund process, the site, and their potential liability.
-In 2012, EPA and a limited group of PRPs (the Data Group) met three times to address site records issues, such as preservation and security.
+- 2012, EPA and a limited group of PRPs (the Data Group) met three times to address site records issues, such as preservation and security.
 With support from the Estate of Chemetco and in collaboration with EPA, the Data Group consolidated, inventoried, and secured records and files left at the facility so that they can be safely preserved.
-As of March 2013, EPA and the Data Group have met four times in collaboration on revising the Materials-In Database, which is a tool for establishing and allocating liability for investigation and/or clean up costs.

 - Photos: Attention General Notice letter recipients (PDF) (419pp, 33MB) - January 2012